marcodeltutto/UBXSec/Modules/README.md

 * RecoTrueMatching: Performs PFParticle to MCParticle matching
 * TPCObjectMaker: Creates TPCObjects from pandoraNu or pandoraCosmic PFParticle hirerachy
 * UBXSec: Final module that puts all together and does the event selection
+* SimpleAna: A simple analysis module (like a template)
+* CandidateConsistency: Checks the consistency of a TPCObject

 ## Deprecated/Unfinished Modules